excid3/rails/guides/source/getting_started.md

 <%= link_to "Cancel", products_path %>
 ```

 The edit view becomes almost the exact same thing thanks to the form partial.
+Let's create `app/views/products/edit.html.erb` with the following:

 ```erb
 <h1>Edit product</h1>